 Finding the right catheter is a very personal choice and the best one for you might not be the first one that you try.
-Research shows that being satisfied with your catheter solution is very important for maintaining your schedule and thereby ensuring good bladder health^{7,8}.
+Research shows that being satisfied with your catheter solution is very important for maintaining your schedule and thereby ensuring good bladder health.
 That's why it is important to find the catheter solution that suits you.
-You might need to try different ones to find one that fits you the hest.
+You might need to try different catheters to find the one that fits you the best.